Update: GSK Wants Generic Zofran Lawsuits Dismissed

 SF Couple Claims Zofran Caused Heart Defect

-A San Francisco couple has filed a product liability lawsuit against GlaxoSmithKline (GSK) alleging that its anti-nausea drug Zofran (generic: ondansetron) caused their baby to born with a life-threatening congenital heart defect.
+A San Francisco couple has filed a product liability lawsuit against GSK alleging that Zofran caused their baby to born with a life-threatening congenital heart defect.

 According to the lawsuit, the plaintiffs’ baby was born in 2009 and subsequently diagnosed with bicuspid aortic stenosis, a congenital heart defect characterized by a narrowing of the bicuspid aortic valve.
 The parents claim that Zofran, which the mother took ‘off-label’ for morning sickness during her first trimester of pregnancy, caused the defect.